cellsignal/projectionpursuit/APP and Label Transfer/README.md

-**dml_for_label_transfer** - the group of scripts that utilizes distance metric learning with UMAP to project the unlabeled data (test) into the embeddings space built using labeled data (training) and assigns the labels to the test data with different clusterers.
+**dml_for_label_transfer** - the group of scripts that utilizes distance metric learning with UMAP to project the unlabeled data (test) into the embeddings space built using labeled data (training) and assigns the labels to the test data with SVC clustering.
 The version used for label transfer.

 **test_data** - some data samples are stored it this folder.